 A general introduction of microbiology with emphasis placed on public health.
 Various disease-causing agents are discussed.
 Procedures used in disinfection and sterilization are demonstrated with consideration given to infection control.
 Includes one semester hour credit for laboratory sessions.
-Cannot be counted for credit toward biology major.
+This course cannot be counted for credit toward biology major.